Skip to main content

 1) Core courses - Core courses for Ph.D. students are PHY 504, 611, 613, 614, 615 and 632.
 The average of a student's final grades for these six courses must be B or higher (GPA > 3.0), with no more than one final grade of C. Students failing to meet this grade requirement may repeat core courses or else study independently and take special examinations, administered by present or past instructors of the individual courses and designed to ensure that the student has mastered the course material.
 Also, students who have mastered the contents of one or more core courses prior to entering the program may request special examinations in lieu of taking the courses.
 All requests for special examinations will be made to the Director of Graduate Studies (DGS), and the time of the exam will be determined by the DGS in consultation with the instructor.
 Students will be expected to meet the core course requirement by the end of their sixth semester.

-2) Ph.D. breadth requirements - Prior to qualification for the Ph.D., students are required to pass (with grades of A or B) approved topical graduate courses in three different areas.
-The regularly offered topical courses are: 554 (atomic physics), 591,592, 605, and 639 (astrophysics), 524,525, and 624 (condensed matter physics), 555 and 630 (nuclear physics), 556, 605, 616, and 716 (particle physics), 545 and 546 (radiation medicine), and 535 (advanced laboratory).
+2) Ph.D. breadth requirements - Prior to qualification for the Ph.D., students are required to pass (with grades of A or B) at least three approved topical graduate courses, each from a different area.
+The regularly offered topical courses (with areas) are: 554 (atomic physics), 591,592, 605, and 639 (astrophysics), 524,525, and 624 (condensed matter physics), 555 and 630 (nuclear physics), 556, 605, 616, and 716 (particle physics), 545 and 546 (radiation medicine), 535 (advanced laboratory), and 508 (computational physics).
 Students may also include graduate courses taught outside the Department upon written consent of the DGS.
 [Note that PHY 605 ("Gravity") may be used to satisfy the breadth requirement in either astrophysics or particle physics.]

 3) Early research experience - New Ph.D. students are required to enroll in a 1 credit hour course (at present PHY 770) during each of their first two semesters in the program.
 The purpose of this course is to introduce the students to faculty research programs and opportunities.
 Each week, students hear about the research programs of one or more faculty members.
 By the end of the semester, students are asked to submit brief written documents describing their research interests and capabilities.
 Regular grades are assigned for this course.